 Let’s see.
 How should we do this?
 Do I go first person and tell you about myself?
 Or is it better to speak about myself as some abstract thing of which I have a sky view?
 Well, my name is Patrick DiMarchi.
 I’ve been writing or scribbling things down about as long as I can remember.
 Though only recently did I start turning those lines into something larger than an on the go journal.
 And now with the competition of my first novel, Where The Lightning Strikes Twice, I can change my title from writer to author.

-Before locking myself into a basement to finish my first novel I had spent the previous three years living within the world of stand-up comedy.
-Wish I could say that’s the least normal thing I’ve been up to, but I can’t start our relationship off of lies.
+Though the idea of any official title has seemed unlikely as life continues to evolve.
+As am example, before locking myself into a basement to finish my novel I spent three years taking a swing at the world of stand-up comedy.
+A battle which continues to this day.
 Now prior to any of this nonsense I did actually have some stretches of normalcy in my life.
 I even managed to buckle down and finish my college degree in four years out of high school.
-Which may have been admirable if I hadn’t started taking classes at 14.
+Which may have been admirable if I hadn’t started taking classes when I was 14.

-Aside from the stage and pen, I also manage to spend more than what would be considered a reasonable amount of time in my car.
+Aside from the stage and my desk, I also manage to spend more than what would be considered a reasonable amount of time in my car.
 Driving is just one of those things I enjoy.
 That and snowboarding.
-Though it seems unfair to put that before my most practiced skill which is picking up languages.
+Though it seems unfair to put those before my what I would call my most practiced skill over the last decade, language acquisition.
 Not that I’m fluent in any more than two (English and Spanish).
 But I was lucky enough to spend nearly a decade in what I would call an international watering hole and through that placement of life managed to pick up a lot of a little in the world of languages.
 Luckily I didn’t mind looking stupid when I messed up speaking (which happened constantly) because it has led to a neat set of experiences.
 Some of which you’ll see in my writings, but most of which you’ll have to catch in a short story if we ever run across each other in person.